 Seattle is a bustling city with a larger population and area than Portland.
 As of July 2021, Seattle’s population is estimated at 734,000, while Portland’s population is around 641,000, so the size difference between Seattle and Portland isn’t too much.

 The weather in the Pacific Northwest, in general, isn’t known for being amazing, and Portland and Seattle are just what you’d expect in this regard.
-There’s limited sunshine and a lot of rain in the winter, and Portland even gets the odd ice storm now and then.
+There’s some sunshine and a lot of drizzle in both Portland and Seattle in winter, and Portland even gets the odd ice storm now and then.

 Both cities have an average annual temperature of 56°F, so the weather when looking at Seattle vs. Portland is pretty similar.
 However, Portland’s average maximum temperature is 2°F higher than Seattle’s, with temperatures averaging 64°F compared to 62°F in Seattle.